jknapp25/exogenesis/story.md

 VVVVVVVB.
 VVVVV...

 He looked up and a strange black orb with what looked like a black eye tilted downward until it pointed directly at him.
-After a few seconds of stairing at it.
-The loud sound turned off and the hallway lit up revealing its extremely white walls.
+After a few seconds of staring at it, the loud sound turned off and the hallway lit up revealing its extremely white walls.

 He stepped backward a few feet maintaining eye contact on the orb.
-It followed him as he stepped backward.
+It followed him.
+He froze, as though locked in the crosshairs and could potentially be rendered to nothing at any moment.

+"Who are you."
+He said.
+There air was still.
+Nothing changed in the room.
+"Who are you!"
+Louder than before, his words echoed down the halls and came back to him untouched.

+Green words appeared on the wall...

+"STAY ALIVE"

+They looked the same as the words on the walls of his pod.
+But he had no idea what to make of them.
+Without moving, he started to consider what they might mean and quickly they disappeared.
+Then re-appeared...

+"13 DAYS"

+"13 days until what happens?"
+The words never changed or left, they just stayed.
+He concluded that was how many days he had left of this.
+There must be somewhere that the Collector was going to be in 13 days that would answer some of his questions.

+All the doors were open throughout the rest of the ship but none of them opened to anything that seemed useful to him.
+But atleast now he had a place to sleep.

+He went back to the long room of beds and the number 13 re-appeared on the wall across from the side he chose for sleep.
+Climbing the steps up to a bed at the very top, something about that spot felt more protected.
+It felt safe, it was much easier to fall sleep now.

+The morning came, the wall now said 12.
+He found it incredibly difficult to leave the bed.
+His body felt sluggish, and his stomach was crying out to him audibly.
+He placed his hand on it and could feel the movement within.
+He was very hungry.

+That day he scoured every inch of the ship for some food but found nothing.
+It was completely empty.
+Nor could he find any liquid.
+His mouth felt dusty.
+He recalled the one place he had found some was coming from the pillars themselves.

+He ventured down to the bottom of the large open area, and lowered himself to the floor and slurped what liquid came dripping and pooled off the pillars.